Ionizers VS Ozone Generators

 Consumer Reports issued a second report in 2005.
 Not only did the Ionic Breeze (as well as other air ionizers) fail to significantly improve indoor air quality, they also released higher levels of ozone into the air than is recommended by the EPA and FDA for occupied spaces.
 In response The Sharper Image announced a new "Ozone Guard" attachment to reduce the amount of ozone released.
 So at that point, not only did it not remove particles very well, but it also did not make homes smell better.
 The company’s sales never recovered and in 2008 went under and closed down all its stores.

 Ozone generators, on the other hand, are designed to attack odors at the source, and oxidize the substances that are causing odors, so they do not return after treatment.
-They have been used commercially for decades by hotels, apartments, auto dealers as well as smoke, fire and mold remediation companies.
-These ozone machines are designed to eliminate gases not particles, but ozone does attack the cell structure of mold and mildew.
+They have been used commercially for decades by hotels, apartments, auto dealers as well as smoke and fire remediation companies.
+These ozone machines are designed to eliminate gases not particles.

 Ozone generators are both powerful and effective but should only be used while the space is unoccupied.
 Their purpose is to shock treat and permanently remove the source of the odor.